Moving (Kate Bush song): Live performances

 Soon after the release of The Kick Inside, Bush performed "Moving" alongside "Them Heavy People" on 25 February 1978 on the BBC's show Saturday Nights at the Mill.
 On 12 May, she took part in a Dutch special TV show dedicated to the opening of the Haunted Castle, the new attraction of the amusement park Efteling.
 She performed six songs in six videos filmed near the castle and across the park.
 At the beginning of the "Moving" video, the camera shows a tombstone covered with leaves.
 Then, the wind blows the leaves away to reveal Bush's name.
 She performs the song in front of the castle's door.
 In June 1978, Bush sang "Moving" at Nippon Budokan during the Tokyo Music Festival.
-The performance was retransmitted on the Japanese television on 21 June and was followed by a 35 million audience.
+The performance was aired on Japanese television on 21 June when it was watched by 35 million viewers.
 She won the silver prize alongside the American R&B band The Emotions.
 In 1979, Bush included "Moving" on her first tour, The Tour of Life.
 Her performance is viewable on the video Live at Hammersmith Odeon.
 However, Bush did not perform the song on her residency show Before the Dawn (2014).